 Prepare your server for ShareFile data

 The IIS and ASP.NET setup described in this section is required for StorageZones for ShareFile data and for StorageZone Connectors.
 These instructions are based on Windows Server 2012.
-The instructions for Windows Server 2008 are provided in the earlier documentation for StorageZones Controller.

 Update Microsoft .NET Version